 The Poulton Hall website

-Including The Japanese Garden
+Including The Oriental Garden

 The gardens are open to the public several times a year in aid of various charities, including the National Gardens Scheme, the Samaritans, Cheshire Wildlife Trust, Wirral Hospice St John’s and Neston Rotary Club.
 The walled gardens are also available for private functions such as weddings, tea parties, musical performances and exhibitions.